210517-Enterprise/demos/week2/README.md

 <br>

 ## `Rest of the Week`
-Go over these questions to prepare for :
+Go over these questions to prepare for QC on June 7th or 8th (exact date TBA).

+### SQL Questions
 1. Explain what SQL is.
 What are some SQL RDBMS Vendors? *What is an RDBMS*?

 2. Draw a simple ERD for modeling Students and Classes